ojxio/duck-impl/README.md

 ## Features

-### Generate a duck struct for a your given interface, so that you can use anonymous functions to implement interfaces on runtime.
+### 1. Generate a duck struct for a your given interface, so that you can use anonymous functions to implement interfaces at runtime.

 Sample usage: